The Best Step Stools Can Do More Than Help You Reach the Top Shelf

 Why we chose it: Looks far more expensive than it actually is.

-Not everyone is willing to invest in a step stool that’ll last a lifetime, but if you’re on the hunt for the best bang for your buck, IKEA’s Gubban stool may fit the bill.
+Not everyone is willing to invest in a step stool that’ll last a lifetime, but if you’re on the hunt for the biggest bang for your buck, IKEA’s Grubban stool may fit the bill.
 It’s affordable (we’re talking less than most entrées at a restaurant) and so cool you may have to give the price tag a second look.
 The casual addition of curves—not so strong on the squiggles, but enough of a wave to catch your eye—in powder-coated steel pairs neatly with the sharp lines of the birch steps.
 It’s a winning combination that reviewers have raved about (that, of course, and for not causing a headache during assembly like other products from the same retailer).

 Best Colors: Kartell Upper Step Stool